 Repurchase of shares in Millicom

-Luxembourg, September 17, 2021 - During the period September 9, 2021 – September 15, 2021, Millicom repurchased a total of 131,559 of its Swedish Depository Receipts (SDRs), hereinafter referred to as shares within the framework of the repurchase program announced on July 29, 2021, details of which are shown in the table below.
+Luxembourg, September 24, 2021 - During the period September 16, 2021 – September 22, 2021, Millicom repurchased a total of 122,612 of its Swedish Depository Receipts (SDRs), hereinafter referred to as shares within the framework of the repurchase program announced on July 29, 2021 (the Repurchase Program), details of which are shown in the table below.

 Date